hfakeeeeee/ShuttleSplit/README.md

 5. **Configure Settings**: Set up session costs in the "Settings & Configuration" tab
 6. **Unlock Settings** (if locked): Use the admin password to unlock configuration changes
 7. **Add Players**: Add players using the "Add Player" button (max 13)
+8. **Create Teams**: Add teams in "Teams Management" and assign players if desired
-8. **Plan Sessions**: Go to "Register" tab and create planned sessions with dates
+9. **Plan Sessions**: Go to "Register" tab and create planned sessions with dates
-9. **Select Participants**: For each session, choose which players participated
+10. **Select Participants**: For each session, choose which players participated
-10. **Configure Payment Details**: Set up bank/MoMo details in settings (gear icon)
+11. **Configure Payment Details**: Set up bank/MoMo details in settings (gear icon)
-11. **View Summary**: Check the "Summary & Payment" tab for cost breakdown and QR codes
+12. **View Summary**: Check the "Summary & Payment" tab for cost breakdown and QR codes
+13. **Switch View Mode**: Use Summary View / Sheet View and the Group by team switch as needed
-12. **Track Payments**: Mark players as paid/unpaid in the summary
+14. **Track Payments**: Mark players as paid/unpaid in the summary
-13. **Toggle Theme**: Use the theme toggle button for dark/light mode
+15. **Toggle Theme**: Use the theme toggle button for dark/light mode

 ## Browser Compatibility